FabricExile/kludge/doc/tutorial-wrapping-a-type.md

-# An Example with Types
+# Tutorial: Wrapping a Type

 The next tutorial example wraps an API that has C++ types.
 Begin by creating the files `Counter.hpp`: